BillLudwig/Zettelkasten/_posts/2021-01-31-industrial-control-systems.md

 ## Securing ICS

 Most ICS protocols are proprietary and difficult to use but lack authentication.
-Vulnerable critical infrastructre can be [reported here](https://us-cert.cisa.gov/ics/Report-Incident).
+Vulnerable critical infrastructure can be [reported here](https://us-cert.cisa.gov/ics/Report-Incident).